hardmanko/ofxCX/docs/mainpage.md

 Main Page                         {#mainpage}
 =========

-ofxCX (hereafter referred to as CX) is a "total conversion mod" for openFrameworks (often abbreviated oF) that is designed to be used used for creating psychology experiments.
+ofxCX (aka the C++ Experiment System; hereafter referred to as CX) is a "total conversion mod" for openFrameworks (often abbreviated oF) that is designed to be used used for creating psychology experiments.
 OpenFrameworks and CX are based on C++, which is a very good programming languange for anything requiring a high degree of timing precision.
 OpenFrameworks and CX are both free and open source, distributed under the MIT license.